shakes76/PatternFlow/metrics/Exposure_metrics/README.md

 * you can equalize an image passed in in the init if you know the index via equalize_hist_by_index(index)
 * you can equalize any other image by passing it in via equalize_hist_by_image

+# Theory

+Histogram equalization is a method in increase the global contrast of an image.
+In a nutshell it works via spreading out the most frequent intensity values.
+It does this via binning the flattened image data from each colour channel to create the image histogram.
+This histograms are then used to created a cumulative distribution function (CDF) via a cumulative sum with normalization.
+This CDF is then used to interperal from the image histogram, the result of which is the equalized image.
+This has the best effect in images with constant brightness.
+It is commonly used on scientific imaging such as X-rays, thermal imaging or satellite imaging due to it’s advantage of very low computational overhead, making it useful it you need to equalize images in real time or equalize a large amount of images.

 # Funcations

 ##Driver script